Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Exit from the basin of attraction of a convention : one population models

 Thus, our exit problem can be written formally as

-Using Propositions \ref{prop:Pos-feedbacks} and \ref{prop:straight}, we significantly reduce the number of candidate solutions to the problem in \eqref{eq:min-n}.
-That is, when determining the optimal path, we can restrict the solution to the smaller class of all paths consisting of straight lines parallel to the edges of the simplex.
-We define the set of all paths for which all transitions are from $\bar{m}$ to some other strategy $i$ (i.e., all paths consisting of straight lines, parallel to the edges of the simplex) (see Figure \ref{fig:path}), as follows:
+Using Lemma \ref{lem:Pos-feedbacks}, we significantly reduce the number of candidate solutions to the problem in \eqref{eq:min-n} as explained in Section \ref{subsec:example} in the special case of three strategies.
+First, the comparison principle 1 in Lemma \ref{lem:Pos-feedbacks} implies that we can focus on the class of paths for which all transitions are from $\bar{m}$ to some other strategy $i$ (i.e., all paths consisting of straight lines, parallel to the edges of the simplex) (see Figure \ref{fig:path})---the set of paths defined as follows:

-Furthermore, we consider the set of paths in which identical transitions from $\bar m$ occur consecutively:
+Then, using the comparison principle 2 in Lemma \ref{lem:Pos-feedbacks}, we can further reduce the number of candidate solutions to \eqref{eq:min-n} and hence consider a subset of $\mathcal{J}^{(n)}_{\bar m}$ in which identical transitions from $\bar m$ occur consecutively:

 for some given (distinct) $i_1, i_2, \cdots, i_K$.
 That is, $\gamma$ consists of a series of consecutive transitions first from $\bar{m}$ to $i_{1}$, then from $\bar{m}$ to $i_{2}$, ..., and finally from $\bar{m}$ to $i_{K}$.
 More precisely, we write $\gamma$ as